arcb01/g-narrator/README.md

 2. Once scanned, the user can switch between all detected text bounding boxes.
 3. When the read out loud key is pressed the text inside the selected bounding box is read.

 https://user-images.githubusercontent.com/13052324/214283712-3282a405-70bc-4821-b365-ccd43e37dae7.mp4

+> THe previous video is outdated and only depicts the initial stages of the porject.
+Updated video showcasing the latest update is coming soon.